-16. Finding: Metro exercises Goal 14 obligations on behalf of Portland and other cities within the metropolitan region.
+17. Finding: Metro exercises Goal 14 obligations on behalf of Portland and other cities within the metropolitan region.
 Metro has adopted an Urban Growth Management Functional Plan and compliance with this plan by constituent cities assures compliance with Goal 14, which is discussed in Part II of this document and those findings are incorporated by reference.

-The NCCUP amendments do not affect Portland's development capacity and the City will continue to be able to accommodate its forecasted growth.
+As discussed above under Goal 9 and 10, the impact of the MDP amendments to Portland's development capacity are minimal and the City will continue to be able to accommodate its forecasted growth.